pimcore/perspective-editor/doc/01_Installation.md

 Installation routine just adds an additional permission to `users_permission_definitions` table.

-Also, make sure, that `customvies.php` and `perspectives.php` files are writeable for php.
+Also, make sure, that `customviews.php` and `perspectives.php` files are writeable for php.
 They can be located at Pimcore default locations for config files:
 `PIMCORE_CUSTOM_CONFIGURATION_DIRECTORY` or `PIMCORE_CONFIGURATION_DIRECTORY`.